More Big Boards, Mock Drafts and Position Rankings, Oh My!

 Over the weekend, Kevin Hanson of Sports Illustrated released his Big Board 2.0, which is his ranking of the top 100 players available in the draft.

-Note that the players do not line up with his latest mock draft released Monday, which factors in team needs.
+Note that the players do not line up with either his last mock draft, or the mock draft released by Matt De Lima on Monday, which factors in team needs.

 Of note on his Big Board is 16 of the top 100 players are wide receivers, which demonstrates just how special and talented this year's group is, and with enormous potential.
 Hanson has six going in the first round.